Surrounded by Books

 Experience Alayne's book narrated in her voice on Audible.

-Everywhere I look at my grandparent’s house, there are books.
-Not as many as there used to be as my grandfather realized long before his stroke, long before my grandmother died that they should start to move some of them somewhere.
-I was an all too welcome recipient as I love not only books, but anything and everything that comes from their house.
-I realized this last trip their familiar presence has been a staple in my world since I was born and how much I take that presence for granted.
-Books have been a part of the fabric of my upbringing, their importance the foundation of my life just by their lives on the shelves everywhere I look.
-On this trip I notice the empty spots knowing that my grandfather kindly sent many of them to me over ten years ago when I gave him my book grocery list.
-He was all too happy to find a new home for his collection and I was too happy to invite them as a next generation who appreciates the stories they tell.
+Books have been a part of the fabric of my upbringing, their importance in the foundation of my life just by their lives on the shelves everywhere I looked.
+I started to notice the empty spots because my grandfather kindly sent many of them to me when I gave him my book grocery list.
+He was all too happy to find a new home for his collection and I was too happy to invite them in as a next generation who appreciates the stories they tell.

-Most of the books from my grandparents’ home have Jewish themes, Israeli themes, WWII history and one could likely tell from the titles that my grandparents were really invested in their faith.
-When I say faith, I do not refer to the religious aspect of it, but the cultural element.
-My grandparents were not religious Jews, but definitely cultural ones and their belief about what is right and wrong and how to live a life that demonstrated this was most definitively led by their Judaism.
-Many religions can say this, thou shall not….
-The familiar Ten Commandments has been a good set of human values for the most part and we were raised mostly with this as our examples.
+When I say Jewish culture, I do not refer to the religious aspect of it, but the traditions and history of Judaism.
+My grandparents were not religious Jews, but definitely cultural ones.
+Their belief about what is right and wrong and how to live a life that demonstrated this was most definitively led by their Judaism.

 Books and Art